amazon-archives/aws-full-stack-template/README.md

 }
 ```

 The table's primary key is made up of the user ID (partition key) and the goal ID (sort key).
-This allows a user to view only their own goals, and look up any of their goals through a unique identifier.
+This composite primary key allows us to use DynamoDB's scan capability - with only the user ID set - and return only the goals that that are in the user's account.
+It also allows us to query DynamoDB on a user ID and goal ID, returning goal details without additional data processing.

 &nbsp;